 Paddy Power is a sports betting site using social media marketing campaigns to significant effect.
 They’re an excellent example of how knowing your audience can yield great results.
 Their marketing strategy focuses on controversy and disruption to engage with customers in real-time.

-As an example, leading to the 2016 World Cup, they pretended to carve “C’MON ENGLAND” into the Amazon rainforest causing an uproar on social media.
+For example, leading to the 2016 World Cup, they pretended to carve “C’MON ENGLAND” into the Amazon rainforest, causing an uproar on social media.
 They then revealed further images highlighting their efforts to raise awareness about deforestation.

 Paddy Power’s marketing efforts resulted in over 160,000 visits to their blog in 24 hours.
 And it demonstrates how a smart campaign sets you apart from the competition.